 How to Use the Icacls Command to Manage File Permissions

-Icacls is a Windows and Linux command-line utility that IT admins can use to change access control lists on files and folders.
+Icacls is a Windows command-line utility that IT admins can use to change access control lists on files and folders.
 One of the most common tasks that an IT Pro or system administrator performs is modifying permission on a file server.
 Using the icacls command is a very efficient way to do that, and we’ll explain how to use this command in this guide.

 Table of Contents

 - Using icacls to set up permissions for a file or folder